abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 seclusion, so that the mind is able to be present with the breath as it comes in and goes out of the body, as the body is sitting and relaxing.
-Fully permeating and pervading, suffusing and filling the breath, body, and mind, with this quality of loving-kindness.
-Drawing back from and relinquishing the five hindrances.
+Fully permeating and pervading, suffusing and filling the breath, body, and mind with this quality of loving-kindness, drawing back from and relinquishing the five hindrances.

 This is a present-moment practice.
 As you breathe in, there is a sense